-Best Baby Cereal Brands: 2021 Parent GuideThis post may contain affiliate links.
+Best Baby Cereal Brands: 2022 Parent GuideThis post may contain affiliate links.
+As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

 When your baby reaches 4-6 months of age, you may consider introducing cereal as your baby’s first food.
 Cereal is a logical choice because many of them are iron-fortified, a key nutrient for baby, and cereals are low risk when it comes to allergens.
 However, there are many different baby cereals on the market, and not all are created equal.
 It can be confusing to figure out what the best baby cereal might be for your child!
 That’s where this post comes in.
 In this post I outline the best baby cereal brands, as well as answer all of your questions about the types of baby cereal, which is the best, and the potential benefits and risks of starting with this first solid food.